srmcgann/Coordinates/README.md

   roll: 0,            // orientation / rotation
   pitch: 0,
   yaw: 0,
-  scaleX: 1,          // resize (only at creation, at present)
+  scaleX: 1,          // resize (at creation)
   scaleY: 1,
   scaleZ: 1,
-  objX: 0,            // for 'OBJ' format models, initial offset
-  objY: 0,
-  objZ: 0,
-  objRoll: 0,         // for 'OBJ' format models, orient/rotate
-  objPitch: 0,
-  objYaw: 0,
   color: 0x333333,    // optional color
   colorMix: .5,       // weight of the color, to mix with texture
   map: '',            // optional texture, URL to an image
+  sphereize: 1,       // interpolate a polyhedron to a sphere (=1), and beyond
+                         // read more below about this feature
+  size: 1,            // not required, but the default may not be appropriate.
+  subs: 2,            // subdivides a polyhedron above, creating exponentially
+                      // more polygons/faces.
+Advise no more than 4!
+  equirectangular: false,  // if enabled, textures are assumed to be spherical
   shapeType: '',   // required.
                    // supported types:
                       // • tetrahedron